Qatalog

 • Hyphenated words and multi-word phrases.

-• Proper nouns that are not widely accepted or have multiple/ambiguous meanings.
+• Proper nouns that are not widely recognized or have multiple conflicting meanings.

 • Acronyms and initialisms.